Motor skills development

 This smart moves training is a virtual training for mainstream schools, which provides an introduction to implementing a motor skills development programme in school for children with coordination difficulties and related developmental disorders.
 Smart Moves is being successfully used within many Hertfordshire schools already.

-To improve motor skills.
-Schools have reported improvements seen in children’s confidence,
+Schools have reported improvements seen in children’s confidence, self-esteem, attention and behaviour.

 The Smart Moves Motor Skills Development Programme has 3 elements

-• Bank of Activities which reflect the PE curriculum & use school resources, so there is
+- Bank of activities which reflect the PE curriculum and use school resources, so there is no need to purchase specialist equipment.

-• There is no purchase of equipment required but schools will need to purchase the
+- There is no purchase of equipment required but schools will need to purchase the Smart Moves Motor Skills Programme.

-Thursday 25th September 2025 13:00 — 14:00
+Thursday 25 September 2025 13:00 — 14:00

-Moving and handling training for mainstream schools
+Moving and handling training for mainstream schoolsÂ

 *If you are from a specialist provision setting, please contact the service directly to discuss training needs and associated cost.